Ádun, 2021 | Performance, 50 mins

 Learn more

-Ádun Performance video: https://youtu.be/ntXC3Lznftk
+Ádun Performance video: https://www.youtube.com/watch?v=yaCsi_QK-7E

 Beyond Otherness exhibition: https://571oxfordroad.com/exhibition/2021/07/09/beyond-otherness